 The pasta on the day i visited was Orecchiette, which is wrapped with cabbage.
 The Orecchiette was perfectly cooked, al dente and nicely flavored with homemade parmesan and mushroom sauce.
 The porcini mushroom was also bouncy and matches well with the texture of pasta as well as the flavor of mushroom sauce, The wrapped cabbage was slightly burnt and was a bit sweet.

 Compare with the second olive bread, i much prefer the anchovy bread which has a sweet and oceanic flavor.
 The breads at Fèffe are much chewier than the bread you usually have, as a hard bread lover, i enjoyed having them very much,

-The original main dish on the menu was boar, while the chef changed to roasted pigeon and turkey for me because i don't eat boar.
-I have to day that this was a really weired combination - piegeon and turkey?
-I visited Fèffe on Nov.28 and it was Thanksgiving few days ago, which inevitably reminds me of left lovers.
-Well, i believe it was not.
+The main course was a really weird combination - pigeon and turkey?
+I visited Fèffe on Nov.28 and it was Thanksgiving few days ago, which inevitably reminds me of....

-The piegon was very succlent while the trukey was dry and too fat (see the picture above).
-The texture of risotto was between rice and al-dante-cooked risotto, not my kind of risotto but the black truffle drag back some points.
+The pigeon was very succulent while the turkey was dry and too fat (see the picture above).
+The texture of risotto was between rice and al-dente-cooked risotto, not my kind of risotto but the black truffle drag back some points.
 Not too bad but probably the dish i liked the least of the meal.

-All in all, very idiomatic Italian flavor, possiblely the most traditonal Italian fine restaurants in Tokyo.
+All in all, very idiomatic Italian flavor, possibly amore traditional Italian fine restaurants in Tokyo.
 Although the dessert was not my kind of food, that's how it supposed to be.
 But the main course really drag down some points, at least from my point of view.
-The appetizers, soup and especailly the pasta were awesome.
-This is just my point of view of the food as a Asian, and of course Itlaians know the best how the food taste.
-Anyway, loved the place.
+The appetizers, soup and especailly the pasta were nice.
+Overall the meal didn't meet my expectations.